ryantd42/NY-Legislative-Git/2023/A6871B-2023/bill.md

   ___________

- Introduced  by M. of A. MAHER -- read once and referred to the Committee on Education
+ Introduced  by M. of A. MAHER -- read once and referred to the Committee on Education -- committee discharged, bill amended, ordered  reprinted as amended and recommitted to said committee

- AN ACT relating to  legalizing,  validating,  ratifying  and  confirming transportation  provisions in a SAMS application by the Goshen Central school district
+ AN  ACT  relating to approving certain employee benefit costs for trans- portation employees for the Goshen Central school district; and making an appropriation therefor

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
-All the acts done and proceedings heretofore had and taken or caused to be had and taken by the Goshen Central School District  and by all officers, employees or agents of such school district relating to or in connection with provisions related to transportation aid contained in  the  Goshen  Central  School  District's State Aid Management System (SAMS) application for the 2020-2021 school year,  and  all  acts  inci- dental  hereto  are hereby legalized, validated, ratified and confirmed, notwithstanding any failure to comply with the contract award,  approval and filing provisions of the education law, the general municipal law or any  other  law  or  any  other statutory authority, rule or regulation, other than those filing provisions defined in paragraph a of subdivision 5 of section 3604 of the education law, in  relation  to  any  omission, error,  defect,  irregularity  or  illegality in such proceeding had and taken.
+The commissioner of education is hereby directed to consid- er  the  cost  of  employee benefits for transportation employees in the 2019--2020 school year, on file as of November  15,  2021,  as  approved costs of the Goshen Central School District.
   §  2.
-The department of education is hereby directed  to  consider  the aforementioned  provisions  of  the  State  Aid Management System (SAMS) application as valid and proper obligations of the Goshen Central School District.
+The sum of five hundred thousand dollars ($500,000), or so much thereof as may be necessary, is hereby appropriated out of any moneys in the state treasury in the general  fund  to  the  credit  of  the  local assistance  account,  not  otherwise  appropriated, and made immediately available, to the department of education for  purposes  of  reimbursing the Goshen Central School District in an amount equal to funds recovered for costs approved under section one of this act.
   § 3.
 This act shall take effect immediately.

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD10796-01-3
+  LBD10796-03-3